jaytoday/django-mygengo/README.markdown

 ## Setup

-- Make sure Django is installed, and run 'python manage.py runserver' from within this directory.
+- Make sure Django is installed, and run 'python manage.py syncdb' and 'python manage.py runserver' from this directory.

-- Until API key information can be edited from the application, set the appropriate values to DEFAULT_MYGENGO_CONFIG in api.py.
+- To get started, register a username and password and configure your myGengo API keys on the settings page.

+- Make sure to change the DEBUG value in settings.py to False before deploying to production.
+When DEBUG is False, use live API keys.

+- View the [myGengo API](http://www.mygengo.com/services/api/) documentation for more details

 ## License